Reyna Hamui

-Reyna Hamui (born December 28, 1993, in Mexico City) is a Mexican figure skater.
+Reyna Hamui (born December 28, 1993) is a Mexican figure skater.
 She is the 2012 Mexican national champion.

 When Hamui was ten years old, she and her family moved from Mexico to Florida, where they lived for six years before moving to Delaware for better training conditions.
 In August 2012, she moved to Detroit where she is coached by Jason Dungjen and Yuka Sato.